0marduk/nedologin/README.md

 If you're familiar with Java and forge mods, it won't be very hard.

-You need to implement the `top.seraphjack.simplelogin.server.storage.StorageProvider` interface, and register your own provider before the server starts by calling `top.seraphjack.simplelogin.server.SLRegistries.STORAGE_PROVIDERS::register`.
+You need to implement the `storage.server.ru.marduk.nedologin.StorageProvider` interface, and register your own provider before the server starts by calling `server.ru.marduk.nedologin.SLRegistries.STORAGE_PROVIDERS::register`.

 ## Simple Login plugins